ac6y/slac_exc/README.md

 make docker_build
 ```

-## Pushing (publishing) the local image to the Github Container Registry (ghcr.io)
+## Set up authentication secrets file

-Create an env file you can source, eg from your .ssh directory with your github container registry token, eg, replacing `<your-secret-token>` with your actual token string:
+Create an env file you can source, eg from your .ssh directory with your github container registry token,
+replacing `<your-secret-token>` with your actual token string and
+replacing `<your-github-username>` with your github username

 ```
 echo "export GITHUB_CR_TOKEN=<your-secret-token>" >> ~/.ssh/github_cr_token